HarryLovesCode/Vulkan-API-Book/chap6/chap6.md

 - `VK_PRESENT_MODE_IMMEDIATE_KHR` - Our engine **will not ever** wait for the vertical blanking interval.
 This *may* result in visible tearing if our frame misses the interval and is presented too late.
 - `VK_PRESENT_MODE_MAILBOX_KHR` - Our engine waits for the next vertical blanking interval to update the image.
 If we render another image, the image waiting to be displayed is overwritten.
+  - You can think of the underlying data structure as an array of images of length `1`.
 - `VK_PRESENT_MODE_FIFO_KHR` - Our engine waits for the next vertical blanking interval to update the image.
 If we've missed an interval, we wait until the next one.
 We will append already rendered images to the pending presentation queue.
+We follow the "first in first out" (FIFO) philosophy as the name suggests.
 There **will not** be any visible tearing.
+  - You can think of the underlying data structure as something similar to a [heap](https://en.wikipedia.org/wiki/Heap_(data_structure)).
 - `VK_PRESENT_MODE_FIFO_RELAXED_KHR` - Our engine waits for the next vertical blanking interval to update the image.
 If we've missed the interval, we **do not** wait.
 We will append already rendered images to the pending presentation queue.
 We present as soon as possible.
+We follow the "first in first out" (FIFO) philosophy as the name suggests.
 This *may* result in tearing.
+  - You can think of the underlying data structure as something similar to a [heap](https://en.wikipedia.org/wiki/Heap_(data_structure)).

 If you do not care about tearing, you might want `VK_PRESENT_MODE_IMMEDIATE_KHR`.
 However, if you want a low-latency tear-less presentation mode, you would choose `VK_PRESENT_MODE_MAILBOX_KHR`.

 # `VkSwapchainCreateInfoKHR`

 # `vkCreateSwapchainKHR`